All Episodes

 Try it.

-The casual football fan, I don't think really appreciates all of the elements of football.
+The casual football fan, I don't think, really appreciates all of the elements of football.

-And after the game, a bunch of ravens, Ray Lewis, Bart Scott, I think Terrell Suggs, even the coach, John Harbor, hey, it's a hell of a hit.
+And after the game, a bunch of Ravens, Ray Lewis, Spart Scott, I think Terrell Suggs, even the coach, John Harbor.

-That's a hell that's football.
+It's a hell of football.

 That was a legal hit.